developer-louis-walter/developer-louis-walter/README.md

 Hello 👋,

-I'm Hazel, a dedicated Full Stack Developer with a passion for building modern web applications.
+I'm Louis, a dedicated Full Stack Developer with a passion for building modern web applications.
 My 7-year journey began with a comprehensive computer science degree, providing a strong foundation in software engineering principles, which I have now successfully applied for over years in a professional setting delivering real-world projects.

 I am proficient in both front-end and back-end development within the Next.js environment, including App Router, Server-Side Rendering (SSR), Static Site Generation (SSG), and API Routes.
 My passion is for creating efficient, maintainable, and scalable code that aligns with business goals and user needs.